bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 Authorize some production and run the script

 `sfdx force:config:set defaultusername=production`

 `./installLatest.sh`

 to install the latest package versions into your production org, where `production` is the alias for your destination org.

 You might consider using `DH` or `namespaced_org` as your `production` environment.

+## Useful shortcut commands: rebuildAll and promoteAll

+You can make use of `rebuildAll` shortcut command

+`./rebuildAll.sh DH sand your@email.com`

+to rebuild all the three package versions.

+You can make use of `promoteAll` shortcut command

+`./promoteAll.sh DH sand your@email.com`

+to rebuild all the three package versions.

+# Thanks

+Hopefully you learned a lot using this workshop.
+You might consider to participate in the Aura to LWC Migration workshop as well